Asya404/Find-a-Therapist/README.md

 # Find a therapist (Vue.js)

-🧘‍♂️✨ Find a Therapist: This Vue.js app allows you to find therapists by expertise, message them, and view your messages as backend-handled requests.
+🧘‍♂️✨ Find a Therapist: crafted with Vue.js and Firebase, my app showcases a list of therapists.
+Users can easily filter and select a therapist, sending them direct message requests.
+Coaches can register/login to view and manage incoming requests, facilitating smooth communication between users and coaches.

 Crafted with Vue.js, Vuex, and Firebase with dynamic routing, animations, and interface design for smooth functionality.